tlaceby/2022AOC/README.md

-# 2022AOC
+# AOC
- Advent Of Code challenges for the 2022 year.
-This repository contains allm the code written for my 2022 AOC challenges.
+ Advent Of Code challenges.
+This repository contains all the code written for my AOC challenges.
+It Also contains a helpful cli script to generate each folder and input file.
+Simply add a `.env` file and place your session in there and this will pull down the daily inputs.

 ## Using This Repo